openucx/scorep_plugin_ucx/README.md

 For using with OpenMPI, please review and apply all patches under ./openmpi-patches directory (already applied in HMPI).

-# To use, please enable the plugin as follows,
+# To use the plugin for data acquisition, please enable the plugin as follows,

 ```
 export LOCAL_USER_SCOREP_INSTALL_PATH=<Score-P 6.0 Install Path>/scorep-6.0